 Accepted students work closely with a Center for Health Profession Studies advisor to develop a structured individualized program of study that addresses the requirements for admission to a health profession school.
 Besides regular course work, students will be provided extensive individualized advisement, elective course recommendations, faculty mentoring, seminars by health professionals, opportunities for medical practica, career guidance, professional school selection advice, resume preparation guidance, essay writing recommendations, MCAT preparation courses discounts, area medical school field trips, and mock interview training.

-Students wishing to attend medical school who complete the program with a 3.5 grade point average and a minimum Medical College Admissions Test (MCAT) score will be granted provisional admission to Philadelphia College of Osteopathic Medicine.
+Students wishing to attend medical school who complete the program achieving a “Certificate of Excellence in Premedical/Health Profession Studies” and a minimum Medical College Admissions Test (MCAT) score may be granted provisional admission to Philadelphia College of Osteopathic Medicine.
 The agreement was announced in a UDaily article.

 The Premedical Post Baccalaureate (PMPB) program requires up to 44 undergraduate core prerequisite credit hours which may include courses from departments including the Biological Sciences, Chemistry & Biochemistry, Physics & Astronomy, Sociology & Criminal Justice, Mathematical Sciences, Philosophy, and Psychology Departments.
 Additional elective courses will be recommended and may come from History, Women’s Studies, Business Administration, Behavioral Health and Nutrition, Medical Laboratory Sciences, Human Development & Family Studies, and others.